 8. Cantar y Bailar, 1819-1829 from Franciso de Goya y Lucientes (1746-1828)

 Regarded as the last of the Old Masters, Goya was also known to be a very skilled and imaginative draughtsman evident in this drawing Cantar y Bailar where an Old woman sings as if levitating while a spectator looks on.
-This is part of the Witches and Old Women Album, Goya’s private drawing book, coinciding at a period when he started doing his haunting black paintings.
+This is part of the Witches and Old Women Album, Goya's private drawing book, coinciding with a period when he started doing his haunting black paintings.
 I would say that out of all the drawings at the exhibition, this is my favourite as it clearly captures the essence of Spanish gitano freedom of spirit.
 I would have liked to have more Goya drawings in the collection, but that might just inspire a Part II of Spanish Line!

 9. A woman walking and other figures 1850-1860 by Eugenio Lucas y Padilla (1824-1870)

-A woman walking and other figures drawing also evoke traces of influence from Goya’s art – the dark and haunting.
-Here Padilla smudged the ink all through out the paper leaving different textures and a very dark background.
+A woman walking and other figures drawing also evoke traces of influence from Goya's art – the dark and haunting.
+Here Padilla smudged the ink all throughout the paper leaving different textures and a very dark background.

 10. Pigs 1906 by Pablo Picasso (1881-1973)